CollinAlpert/Lombok.NET/README.md

 }
 ```

 With methods will only be generated for properties with a setter and fields without the ``readonly`` modifier.
+If you would like Lombok.NET to also generate With methods for inherited members, use `[With(IncludeInheritedMembers = true)]`.

 ## Singletons
 #### Supported types: Classes